Ameciclo/atlas/deployment/portainer/OPENAPI_SPECS_FIX.md

 ```

 Now when building docs:
+1. ✅ Sets up PostgreSQL database
+2. ✅ Runs database migrations (if they exist)
-1. ✅ Generates OpenAPI specs for **all services** (cyclist-profile, etc.)
+3. ✅ Generates OpenAPI specs for **all services** (cyclist-profile, etc.)
-2. ✅ Builds docs Docker image with all specs included
+4. ✅ Builds docs Docker image with all specs included
-3. ✅ Docs display correctly with all API documentation
+5. ✅ Docs display correctly with all API documentation

-**Note:** OpenAPI generation doesn't require a database connection - it only reads route definitions from the code!
+**Note:** PostgreSQL is required because the database connection happens at module import time in the apps (e.g., `apps/cyclist-profile/src/db/index.ts` calls `await client.connect()` at the top level).

 ## Files Changed

 ### `.github/workflows/docker.yml`

 **Changes:**
+1. Added PostgreSQL setup for all app builds (needed for OpenAPI generation)
+2. Added conditional database migration step (only runs if migrations exist)
-1. Added loop to generate OpenAPI specs for all services when building docs
+3. Added loop to generate OpenAPI specs for all services when building docs
-2. Removed unnecessary PostgreSQL setup (OpenAPI generation doesn't need database)
+4. Added DATABASE_URL environment variable to all OpenAPI generation steps
-3. Kept existing logic for other apps unchanged
+5. Kept existing logic for other apps unchanged

 **Key sections:**
-- Lines 108-139: New OpenAPI generation logic
+- Lines 122-163: OpenAPI generation logic
+  - PostgreSQL setup (for all apps)
-  - Conditional setup for Node.js/pnpm
+  - Conditional database migrations
   - Generate all specs (only for docs)
   - Generate single spec (for other apps)